 Similar to other countries, the DFG's main (single) project funding scheme "Sachbeihilfen" is the most important funding scheme, at about 30% of total.
-It is lower though than in Switzerland, where the comparable funding scheme is at close to 50%; R01 grants of the US NIH are at 45% of total funding, include however not just bottomup curiosity-driven research but also some solicited research (see below).
+It is lower though than in Switzerland, where the comparable funding scheme is at close to 50%; R01 grants of the US NIH are at 45% of total funding, include however not just bottom-up curiosity-driven research but also some solicited research (see below).
 Other agencies also show higher shares of their main research grant funding mechanism, they often accommodate however a wider range of proposal types.
 The share of the DFG's high risk funding scheme is very small, similar to other agencies which feature such schemes.
-Unlike many other agencies, the DFG does not have a dedicated scheme for funding scheme.
+Unlike many other agencies, the DFG does not have a dedicated scheme for funding early career principal investigators, but it does have specific review criteria for them in the standard project funding scheme.
 Similar to many other agencies, except for the NIH and NSF, the DFG does not have a dedicated scheme for interdisciplinary research only, this is however accommodated or a specific objective in the standard project funding scheme as well as in some network and multi-project funding schemes.